balvig/bricks/README.md

 - [ ] TravisCI
 - [ ] Turn "setRotation" into a skill instead for LED Matrix
 - [ ] Investigate gateway crashes
-- [ ] Implement RTC storage for ESP32

 ### Nice to haves
 - [ ] Fix errors raised by `pio check` (mainly passing `Message` by value)